 See how one woman’s love is transforming the lives of abandoned children in India.

-In 2010, she made a last-minute decision to join a group of fellow alumni and professors on a trip to India.
+In 2010, Courtney made a last-minute decision to join a group of fellow alumni and professors on a trip to India.
 Courtney fell in love with the country and the people.
 A month later, Courtney did not return to the USA with the rest of the

-Courtney began caring for the boy and would try to cater to his needs the best she could.
-After a few short weeks, Surendar was able to tell her his name.
+Courtney began caring for the boy and would try to meet his needs the best she could.
+After a few short weeks, Sundar was able to tell her his name.
 It was truly a miracle.
-Courtney knew that Surendar would soon make a full recovery as a result of the love and care he was receiving.
+Courtney knew that Sundar would soon make a full recovery as a result of the love and care he was receiving.

-However, the shelter home was not willing to provide the space for Surrendar, stating that his special needs were a drain on their resources.
-He was sent to a state-run mental institution notorious for its mistreatment of children.
-Surrendar died a month later
+However, the shelter home was not willing to provide the space for Sundar, stating that his special needs were a drain on their resources.
+He was sent to a state-run mental institution notorious for neglecting the thousands of children who reside there.
+Sundar died a month later

-Since its establishment, hundreds of lives have been transformed as a result of One Life to Love’s unique approach.
+Since its establishment, thousands of lives have been transformed as a result of One Life to Love’s unique approach.
 However, Courtney’s vision was never to reach millions through One Life to Love.
 Her emphasis has always been on the innate value of every single individual.
 She believes in quality over quantity, stating, “Maybe I can’t help 100, 000 street children today.
 But I can change one child’s life today, through love, care and provision.
 And if I help one and you help one, then we are genuinely changing the world.”

-Courtney, her husband Yogesh and their son Vikramaditya reside in India, where Courtney continues to carry out One Life to Love’s mission.
+Courtney was recognized by Governor Phil Murphy during the India:US Business syndicate in New Delhi in September 2017.Courtney, her husband Yogesh, their son Vikramaditya and daughter Bhavani reside in India, where Courtney continues to carry out One Life to Love’s mission.